Chart Color Schemes

 Glenwood features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 91.8% of all households, including 64.0% couples with children, 17.6% couples without children, and 9.3% single parent families.
-Non-family households account for the remaining 8.2%, with lone person households at 7.0% and group households comprising 1.3% of the total.
-The median household size is 3.5 people, larger than the Greater Sydney average of 2.7.
+Family households account for 91.8% of all households, including 64.0% couples with children, 17.6% couples without children, and 9.3% single parent families.
+Non-family households constitute the remaining 8.2%, with lone person households at 7.0% and group households comprising 1.3%.
+The median household size is 3.5 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households